emuneee/motive/README.md

 Run PHP composer to download Neo4jPHP and Slim PHP libraries

-From /motive/api/ run:
+From /motive/api run:

-	php composer.phar install
+	`php composer.phar install`

 	-or-

-	composer install
+	`composer install`

 ###Apache Setup

-Configure `Apache 2.2.22` to point to the {Motive GIT source folder}/api/ by configuring httpd.conf (please see system documentation)
+1. Configure `Apache 2.2.22` to point to the Motive application by updating /motive/motive.conf *Open /motive/motive.conf and update the `DocumentRoot` and `Directory` with your own paths *Copy motive.conf to your APACHE_HOME/users directory `cp /motive/motive.conf <APACHE_HOME>/users`

-*Note: I've added a motive.conf file the we can use for the configuration below*
+2. Uncomment the PHP5 module in your Apache configuration file at <APACHE_HOME>/httpd.conf `LoadModule php5_module libexec/apache2/libphp5.so`

 ###Enabled URL Rewrite